shaharoded/Tabular-Data-Generation-Using-cGAN/README.md

 ### Dataset

 The dataset used in this project is assumed to be in `.arff` format.
 The following preprocessing steps are applied:
+- **Duplicated Column Removal**: Removing the duplicated column 'education'.
 - **One-Hot Encoding**: Categorical features are one-hot encoded to avoid forcing any hierarchy using `LabelEncoder`.
-- **Normalization**: Numerical features are normalized to ensure consistent scale across all features.
+- **Normalization**: Features are normalized to ensure consistent scale across all features.

 ### Environment Setup